 Joe joins a small but growing number of cancer patients who are opting to use the LCHF ketogenic diet instead of chemotherapy to manage their cancer.

 In March 2014, Alix Hayden of Saskatoon, Canada, told me she is treating her brain cancer with the ketogenic diet.
 Alix, director of operations at biochemistry research firm Phenomenome Discoveries, was diagnosed with brain cancer in August 2012.

 Hayden has been following the ketogenic diet since February 2013 and is doing well.
 Her diet is roughly 65% fat, 30% protein, and 5% carbs.
 Alix's brain tumor hasn't gotten smaller since she began the ketogenic diet, but it also hasn't gotten any bigger — which is a great sign.

-Hayden, who's in her thirties, gets an MRI every six months and is holding off on chemotherapy, as her brain tumor was categorized as slow-growing.
+Hayden, who's in her 30s, gets an MRI every six months and is holding off on chemotherapy, as her brain tumor was categorized as slow-growing.

 Similarly, Elaine Cantin discussed how she used the ketogenic diet to manage her son's type I diabetes and her own aggressive breast cancer in her book, The Cantin Ketogenic Diet.